learn-co-curriculum/phase-3-sinatra-with-active-record-post-patch-delete/README.md

 DELETE FROM "reviews" WHERE "reviews"."id" = 1
 ```

+**NOTE:** You can seed the database again by running `rake db:seed` if you
+wish to play around with the initial data.

 ## Handling POST Requests

 For our next feature, let's give our users the ability to **Create** new reviews.